hishizuka/pizero_bikecomputer/software_installation.md

 #### GOOGLE_DIRECTION_API section

-Get an API Key from the Google Directions API.
-A function to retrieve routes from this API will be implemented.
+Set your token of the Google Directions API.

 #### BT_ADDRESS section